 Displaying a 'Genius' for the Digital Humanities

 The English Department’s Digital Humanities initiative is dedicated to promoting and cataloguing department-based projects which utilize new technologies in order to inform and further our pedagogy.
 By aligning with other digital humanities ventures on the Boston College campus and in the greater Boston area, we intend for this site to serve as a resource for those wishing to incorporate digital humanities practices in their courses.
-Click the links below to find out how new technologies are informing our teaching, and how you can get involved.

 This year's James Joyce conference, “Joyce & the Digital Humanities,” took place on April 5 at Higgins Hall.
 Presented by Professor Joseph Nugent and the Institute for Liberal Arts, the event included an introduction by The Consul-General of Ireland, Breandán Ó Caollaí, a keynote address by Fintan O'Toole and presentations by Orla Murphy and Sean Latham.